 - Personal statements

 - Sent off your UCAS application?
 What next?

 All of the above sessions can be delivered in your college setting and we are also happy to work with you to develop other bespoke sessions to suit your learners’ needs.
 Pre-recorded sessions can also be accessed.

 We also offer one to one advice for students where necessary and they can also ask questions of our current students on TAP (The Access Platform).
 Via TAP they can access blogs and vlogs and chat to current mature students.

 Fastrack: Preparation for Higher Education is our own access programme, designed to enhance subject knowledge, study skills and IT skills.
 Fastrack is a 7-week programme that is free of charge and, on successful completion, will enable students to be considered for their chosen degree course.
 Further details can be found on the dedicated Fastrack section of our website.

 Mature students may also need some extra support around financial advice.
 We have a Student Finance presentation specifically designed for mature students which outlines the extra support that may be available to mature students.
 Students can also access one to one support from our Money Advice Team.

 Individual Financial support enquiries can be made via our dedicated Money Advice Team webpage on our website.

-We are proud to say that we were voted by our students as offering the best student support in the North West in the 2020 WhatUni Student Choice Awards.
+We are proud to say that we were shortlisted for outstanding support for students in the 2021 Times Higher Education Awards and ranked in the top 10 in the UK for student support in the 2022 Whatuni Student Choice Awards.
 Our student support covers all aspects of student life, both academic and personal and includes SpLD support, Money Advice, Wellbeing and Counselling and ongoing support from our award-winning careers team.